kelpc100/amd_hip_cpp/hello_world1/README.md

-Simple C++ program to check threads running on GPU
+Simple C++ program to check threads running on GPU and to see if HIP is working.